cast-org/figuration/docs/widgets/collapse.md

 ### Via Data Attributes

-Add `data-cfw="collapse"` and a `data-cfw-collapse-toggle` with a selector (jQuery style) or string value to the toggle/trigger element to automatically assign control of a collapsible element.
+Add `data-cfw="collapse"` and a target selector through a `data-cfw-collapse-target` or `href` attribute to automatically assign control of a collapsible element.
-If using a string value, then assign a `data-cfw-collapse-target` attribute, with a matching value to the element to apply the collapse to.
 Be sure to add the class `collapse` to the collapsible element.
-If you'd like it to default open, add the additional class `open` to the toggle.
+If you'd like it to default open, add the additional class `open` to the trigger control.

 ### Via JavaScript